teamunicycle/pq-by-date/README.md

 ## Prerequisites

 Ensure you have the bs4 and mechanize packages.
-If you don't have them you can get them by entering
+If you don't have them you can get them (on Ubuntu) by entering

 sudo apt install python-bs4
 sudo apt install python-mechanize

+Note: On linux based systems use the python command

+e.g.

+python make-pq.py <other options>